Blog

 Item Details

-Characteristics Solid venue in the Yakuin area.
-Highly regarded acoustics
+Characteristic A respected venue in the Yakuin area.
+Highly regarded sound system

-Located in the Yakuin area, BEAT STATION is a mid to large-sized venue with a capacity of approximately 400.
-Known for its excellent sound quality, it has earned the trust of musicians.
-Because it hosts a wide variety of events regardless of genre, you can expect to meet musicians across different genres.
-Master the basics of performing at live houses before trying to book here.
+Located in the Yakuin area, BEAT STATION is a mid- to large-sized venue with a capacity of approximately 400.
+Known for its excellent sound system, it has earned the trust of musicians.
+Since a wide variety of genres are featured, you can expect to meet musicians across different styles.
+Learn the basics of performing at live houses before knocking on their door.

 4. Livehouse CB